-The Proposed Plan (PDF page 25) states that “land at Longniddry South is allocated for a settlement expansion of around 450 homes plus associated employment development, a small local centre, community facilities and infrastructure.”
+The proposed Plan (PDF) states that “land at Longniddry South is allocated for a settlement expansion of around 450 homes plus associated employment development, a small local centre, community facilities and infrastructure.”

 This forms part of the 10,050 new homes, which according to the Plan, East Lothian is required to deliver by 2024.

 Socially Conscious Capital received a resolution to grant permission at the planning committee in August 2017, and then the Section 75 Agreement and the actual planning permission in principle (PPiP) for Longniddry South was issued in June 2018.

 Longniddry South is a mixed-use development located around Longniddry Farm, to the south of the existing village.
 It will be for around 450 homes (including 25 per cent affordable) plus associated employment development, community facilities, infrastructure and greenspace.